vteague/contactTracing/README.md

 Privacy-conscious users may disable the "Location" global setting on Android.
 As Bluetooth scanning allows an app to detect the presence of positioning beacons, having location disabled prevents an app from being able to scan for BLE devices.

 COVIDSafe fails to detect this condition and will silently fail to scan for other devices.

+The core issue was fixed in v1.0.39 however there are some [UI problems that need to be addressed](https://github.com/AU-COVIDSafe/mobile-android/issues/13).

 ###  24. 🚨 The app doesn't auto-update 🚨